Volunteer

 Special Requirements: Servers must be 19+ years of age.
 Must have the Special Event Server Certification or Serving it Right.
 If you don’t have either certification and are unable to obtain it, Bard on the Beach can assist.

-Concession Cashier
+Concession Cashier:

 The Concession Cashier is face to face with the patron and oversees taking and totaling up orders on the point of sales system.
 They work together with a server to fill orders in a timely manner.

-Special Requirements: Concession Cashiers must be 19+ years of age.
+Special Requirements: Servers must be 19+ years of age.
 Must be comfortable with cash handling.
 Experience with cash, debit and credit card transactions and operating an iPad-based POS system is an asset but not essential.
 Must have the Special Event Server Certification or Serving it Right.
 If you don’t have either certification and are unable to obtain it, Bard on the Beach can assist.

-Coffee Station Server
+Coffee Station Server:

 Volunteers in this role will be making coffee, monitoring self-serve coffee stations and emptying and cleaning the coffee urns at the end of the shift.
 Preference will be given to people under 19 years old.